Frequently Asked Questions about the website

 As required by Executive Order 13520 (codified in 31 USC 3321) dated November 20, 2009, Reducing Improper Payments, the U.S. Department of the Treasury, in coordination with the U.S. Department of Justice and Office of Management and Budget, established this website to create a centralized location to publish information about improper payments made to individuals, organizations, and contractors.
 This website also provides a centralized place where the public can report suspected incidents of fraud, waste, and abuse.
 The link for reporting fraud, waste and abuse is located at the bottom of every paymentaccuracy.gov page.

 What information is included in this website?

 This website includes current and historical information about improper payments made under Federal programs that have been determined to be susceptible to significant improper payments based on assessments of all government programs.
-As required by Executive Order 13520, agencies with high-priority programs provide Semi-Annual or quarterly Program Scorecards displaying actions for reduction of improper payments.
+Agencies with high-priority programs provide Semi-Annual or quarterly Program Scorecards displaying actions for reduction of improper payments.
 Please consult the Resources page for documents that explain the information provided in this website.